pmbrull/k8s-workshop/README.md

 Moreover, with this method we've been able to set some environment variables by using the `.env` file.
 We can check what is the final version of the compose file after putting the variables by running `docker-compose config`.

 We can now run the same tests as before to check that everything is running as expected.

+## Kubernetes

+> OBS: Why k8s?
+Devs usually want to shorten terms so k8s stands for k-ubernete-s, where the mid part consists of 8 letters.
+The same shortening is applied to web modules such as internationalization, which end up being specified as i18n.

+Kubernetes is a platform created to manage containerized applications.
+It can help us in setting components such as Load Balancing among our containers, storage orchestration (volumes), automated rollbacks, self-healing if any container fails and secret configuration.
+Now, instead of going through all the [docs](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) and explaining the different parts, we will have a brief overview of the different components to set up the same Python + Postgres application in a k8s cluster and how we can deploy it to Azure using Azure Kubernetes Services (AKS).
+However, it is really encouraged to have a deep read on the documentation, as some concepts can end up being a bit deep but it is really important to get them right (such as [Services](https://kubernetes.io/docs/concepts/services-networking/service/)).

+The interesting part about developing kubernetes applications is that we have a tool called `minikube` that allows us to spin up a local k8s cluster and deploy there our containers.
+The usual tool we use for that is `kubectl`, as a command line API.
+Then, what the commands to deploy onto our minikube test cluster will be the same to deploy to an AKS cluster hosted in Azure.

+> OBS: AKS is free, but the underlying VMs NOT!
+They give us the managing system, but we need to pay for the whole computation.
+> OBS2: In this other [repo](https://github.com/pmbrull/udacity-devops-capstone) you can find further information explaining different parts of the kubernetes architecture and an example of how we can programatically set up a cluster in AWS without using any kubernetes services.

+In the `kubernetes/` directory you can find the following files:
+* flask-deployment.yaml
+* flask-service.yaml
+* persistent-volume-claim.yaml
+* persistent-volume.yaml
+* postgres-deployment.yaml
+* postgres-secret.yaml
+* postgres-service.yaml

+In the `deployment` files we configure the container specifications, the number of replicas for that container, how should an update be performed and other metadata settings.
+The files that will be the most interesting for us right now are the `service` files, which is the abstraction of exposing an application to a network.
+In `flask-service` we are specifying how we will connect to the Flask application.
+With just 15 lines we are configuring a Load Balancer!

+> To install `minikube` you can refer to the following [link](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+> IMPORTANT OBS: To test the application locally using minikube, we need to comment the Load Balancer line and use the `NodePort` instead.

+Finally, in the `postgres-secret` file we are setting the credentials for the database.
+Note how in the `flask-deployment` we are preparing environment variables linked to those secret values.

+### Deploying in AKS using Azure DevOps

+First of all let's prepare the AKS service.
+We will use the Cloud Shell and Azure CLI for that.
+As shown in the [docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough):

+1. Create a Resource Group: `az group create --name k8s-workshop --location northeurope`